Silas Stone

-Silas Stone is a character appearing in the comics that are published by DC Comics.
+Silas Stone is a character appearing in American comic books published by DC Comics.
 He is the father of Cyborg and the creator of Titans Tower.
 Silas Stone first appeared in DC Comics Presents #26 and was created by Marv Wolfman and George Pérez.

-Silas Stone has been featured in several adaptations, first appearing in animated form in several cartoons.
-Actor Joe Morton portrayed the character in the DC Extended Universe films Batman v Superman: Dawn of Justice, the theatrical cut of Justice League and Zack Snyder's Justice League (original director's cut of the 2017 film).
+Silas Stone has been featured in several adaptations, first appearing in several animated series.
+Actor Joe Morton portrayed the character in the DC Extended Universe films Batman v Superman: Dawn of Justice, Justice League, and its director's cut Zack Snyder's Justice League.
 Phil Morris portrays the character in the Doom Patrol television series on DC Universe and HBO Max.

 Fictional character biography

 Silas Stone is a scientist who formerly worked at S.T.A.R.
 Labs and is the father of Victor Stone.
-Blaming himself for the accident that damaged 90% of his son's body during his high school days, Silas Stone had to turn his son into a cyborg which led to Victor Stone taking the name Cyborg.
-As Victor blamed his father for the accident, Silas attempted to heal his son's hatred of him by helping to build Titans Tower for the Teen Titans.

-While on his deathbed after years of failing to make it up to his son due to him dying from radiation poisoning caused by a monster the Teen Titans were fighting, Silas finally reconciled with Cyborg as he passes away.
+When Victor was in high school, he was mauled by an alien creature that emerged from an interdimensional portal at S.T.A.R.
+Labs, forcing Silas to convert Victor into a cyborg to save his life.
+Victor comes to resent Silas due to his transformation, which Silas attempts to mend by building Titans Tower for the Teen Titans.
+Years later, Silas is terminally ill with radiation poisoning caused by energy from the dimensional portal; however, he manages to reconcile with Victor before dying.